Skip to content

 51. Kickin' Back by the Fire with Some Ol' Fo'

-Jim & Mike taste new Old Forester single barrels at 100 proof & barrel strength, plus Sagamore Rye and the new Baker's 7 single barrel.
+Jim & Mike taste 3 Old Forester single barrels (90, 100 & barrel strength), a Sagamore Rye store pick, and the new Baker's 7 Single Barrel by the fire.

 The Bourbon Road Media Player